NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 where neurons, arranged in complex connectivity structures, are viewed as performing dendritic calculations.
 In other words, a particular neuron integrates information from different input signals (for example, those from other neurons), in often highly nonlinear ways through a complex dendritic tree.

-While modeling a neuronal system through the lens of cable theory is certainly complex and intricate in of itself, ngc-learn is built in this direction, starting with the idea a neuron (or a cluster of them) can be viewed as a node (`Node`) and each bundle of synapses that connect nodes can be viewed as a cable (`Cable`).
+Although modeling a neuronal system through the lens of cable theory is certainly complex and intricate in of itself, ngc-learn is built in this direction, starting with the idea a neuron (or a cluster of them) can be viewed as a node (`Node`) and each bundle of synapses that connect nodes can be viewed as a cable (`Cable`).
 Each node has differnt, multiple "compartments" (which we allow to be named), which allows it to collect information from many different nodes and then, within its integration routine (or `step()`), decide how to combine the different signals in order to calculate its own activity (loosely corresponding to a rate-coded firing rate).
 Many nodes and cables yield an NGC system where each node is itself, in general, a stateful computation (even if we are processing static data such as images).

 ## Building NGC Systems with Nodes and Cables
 With some of ngc-learn's theoretical framing in mind, we can craft connectivity